weweb-assets/ww-openstreetmap-leaflet/AI.md

 Even if you don't need tooltips, you must still include the tooltip field mappings.
 The same applies to all other map element types.

-Additionally, your data objects in the bound variables must include ALL the corresponding properties.
+**EXTREMELY CRITICAL**: Your data objects in the bound variables must include ALL the corresponding properties.
 Missing properties will cause elements to fail to render.

 ### ⚠️ CRITICAL: Variable Data MUST Match Field Mappings EXACTLY